libAtoms/QUIP/Tools/quippy/doc/tutorial.rst

    >>> s = supercell(diamond(5.44, 14), 3, 3, 3)

-Next we need to create a :class:`Potential` object to represent the interatomic force model to be used for calculating energies and forces.
-The :class:`Potential` object is created by with two string arguments, called `args_str` and `param_str`.
+Next we need to create a :class:`~.Potential` object to represent the interatomic force model to be used for calculating energies and forces.
+The :class:`~.Potential` object is created by with two string arguments, called `args_str` and `param_str`.
 The first of these identifies the type of potential, and the second is an XML string containing the parameters.
 QUIP contains a database of parameter files